a-arham-x/stringzy/README.md

 - [constantCase](#constantcase) - Converts the given string to Constant Case
 - [escapeHTML](#escapehtml) - Escapes HTML special characters to prevent XSS attacks
 - [maskSegment](#masksegment) - Masks a segment of a string by replacing characters between two indices with a specified character
+- [splitChunks](#splitchunks) - Breaks a string down into chunks of specified length.

 ###  Validations